 How we will keep you informed

-We will continue to provide updates on our service provision as we move forward, and this information will be published on our website as well as through social media, text or email.
+We will be providing updates on our services on our website as well as through social media, text or email.

 Further information on COVID-19

-The Australian Government’s Department of Health website provides up-to-date information about COVID-19.
-The National Disability Insurance Agency is also providing information which may be of assistance.
+The Australian Government’s Department of Health (link opens in new window) website provides up-to-date information about COVID-19.
+The NDIS (link opens in new window) is also providing information which may assist your family.